rahulgopinath/rahulgopinath.github.io/_posts/2026-05-09-simple-invariant-miner.markdown

 invariant (we can also call these oracles in testing parlance) inference.
 The main difference is that the invariants being inferred is **approximate** but **precise**, while static analysis invariants are **sound** but **imprecise**.
-Briding the gap is impossible if arbitrary programs are the subjects.
+Bridging the gap is impossible if arbitrary programs are the subjects.

 Dynamic invariant mining is also a whitebox dual of blackbox specification